John Hoeven: Political positions

 Hoeven was briefly a member of the Democratic-NPL Party before becoming active in the Republican Party as a district chair and volunteer.
 He has walked a conservative line on some issues and a moderate one on others, including increasing education funding, ethics reform, compensation for teachers, as well as increased funding on infrastructure.
 On August 10, 2021, Hoeven was one of 19 Senate Republicans to vote with the Democratic caucus in favor of the Infrastructure Investment and Jobs Act.

 Crime

-Hoeven supports decreasing access to parole for offenders.
+Hoeven supports decreasing access to parole for violent offenders.
 He believes that drug control policy should be a state issue, not a federal one.

 Economy and employment

 Hoeven opposed the Employee Free Choice Act, which included a card check provision.

 Energy and environment

 Hoeven believes that alternative fuels are a long-term solution but that increased oil drilling is required in the short term.
 He has been a vocal advocate for the Keystone Pipeline, falsely asserting that it has never leaked and claiming that environmental risks have been exaggerated.
 The Keystone Pipeline has in fact leaked twice, in 2010 and in 2016.

 In 2015, Hoeven submitted an amendment asserting that climate change is real and that humans are contributing to it but also that the Keystone Pipeline would not contribute to climate change.
 His League of Conservation Voters score for 2018 was 7%.